 Consider reducing the pressure in your tire to slightly above the minimum recommendation.
 This will help increase contact with the ground.
 The increased contact will also increase friction, so you might find it takes more effort to maintain speed.
 But, you’ll likely not travel as quickly anyway when there’s snow on the ground.
 Also consider whether you want to change your tires for ones with knobs or studs for better grip on snow and ice.

 Degrease and re-lube your chain using wet lube.
-Make sure to wipe off your chain with a dry rag when it’s snowing, and try to re-apply lube every month.
+Make sure to wipe off your chain with a dry rag when it’s snowing, and try to re-apply lube every month, or as needed.

 Lift the rear wheel or put the bike on a stand and run through the gears.
 Shifting should be smooth and easy through all gears.
 Make any adjustments to the derailleurs and cable tension if necessary.